bernard-ng/basango/apps/crawler/README.md

 bun run crawler:sync -- --sourceId example.com --category politics
 ```

+Crawled data will be saved in the `data/` directory as JSONL files.
+and can be push to the database using the `bun run crawler:push -- --sourceId radiookapi.net`.

 ### Asynchronous Crawling

 Best for large-scale operations and when you need job queuing: